Annabel Jankel: Solo career

-Jankel became a director of TV commercials for clients such as Sealy, Coca-Cola, Bud Light, AOL, Bacardi, Hallmark and Greenpeace winning multiple advertising awards.
-Her Kiss spot for Hallmark was named "World’s Best-Humor Commercial", "Best Directed Commercial" and "Best of Show" at the International Broadcast Awards.
-She was also awarded the Gold Award for "Best TV Commercial Campaign" at the Worldfest REMI Awards.
+Jankel became a director of television commercials for clients, such as Sealy, Coca-Cola, Bud Light, AOL, Bacardi, Hallmark and Greenpeace.
+She was awarded the Gold Award for "Best TV Commercial Campaign" at the Worldfest REMI Awards.

 In 2006, Jankel directed the 24-episode TV series Live from Abbey Road seen on Channel 4 in the UK and on the Sundance Channel in the US. - working with over 72 major musical artists including Paul Simon, Red Hot Chili Peppers, Dave Matthews, Norah Jones, Wynton Marsalis, John Mayer and Dr. John.

-In 2009 Jankel produced and directed an adaptation of the Carnegie and Whitbread award-winning novel Skellig by David Almond, a well received $5.3M Sky1 HD Easter Special feature-length production for TV broadcast and subsequent international theatrical distribution, starring Tim Roth, John Simm, Kelly Macdonald, Bill Milner and Skye Bennett.
+Jankel directed the 2009 film adaptation of David Almond's novel Skellig, a $5.3M Sky1 HD Easter Special feature-length production for television broadcast and subsequent international theatrical distribution.
+The film stars Tim Roth in the title role.

-In 2011 Jankel directed the 52-minute 3D show "Live on Air" shown on Sky3D Atlantic and Sky Arts, featuring the band Elbow, in rehearsal and performing at the 02 centre.
+In 2011, Jankel directed the 52-minute 3D show "Live on Air" shown on Sky3D Atlantic and Sky Arts, featuring the band Elbow, in rehearsal and performing at the 02 centre.

-In 2018 Jankel directed the lesbian film Tell It to the Bees.
+In 2018, Jankel directed the lesbian film Tell It to the Bees.